Azure/FTALive-Sessions/content/analytics/fabric/lakehouse-warehouse-made-easy/solvingChallangesUsingFabric.md

   - workspace security (Roles: Admin, Members, Contributor, Viewer)
   - item security (Roles : Read, ReadAll, ReadData, Write)
   - object security.
 (Roles: GRANT/DENY on SQL objects)
 - [Sharing capabilities](https://learn.microsoft.com/en-us/fabric/get-started/share-items) :  We can share items to the internal user or to the external user from the same workspace.
-- Authetication (Azure AD credential pass through, Service Principal)
+- Authentication (Azure AD credential pass through, Service Principal)

 ## [DirectLake](https://learn.microsoft.com/en-us/power-bi/enterprise/directlake-overview) - New Storage Mode in Power BI

-The objective of DirectLake mode is to address the limitations found in both Directquery and Import modes, while also integrating the benefits of each of these modes.
+The objective of DirectLake mode is to address the limitations found in both Direct Query and Import modes, while also integrating the benefits of each of these modes.

 Storage Mode| Pros| Cons
 ---------|----------|---------